 H.M.
 Jackson High School has a general Closed-Campus policy.
-This means that once students arrive on campus, they are to remain on campus until the end of the school day or until the school has received appropriate authorization to release the student (see "LUNCH" on page 19 for more information about the limited Open-Campus privileges during the lunch periods for Junior and Senior students who qualify)
+This means that once students arrive on campus, they are to remain on campus until the end of the school day or until the school has received appropriate authorization to release the student.
+(See "LUNCH" for more information about the limited Open-Campus privileges during the lunch periods for Junior and Senior students who qualify.)